 - Aboriginal or Torres Strait Islander people: if you are of Aboriginal or Torres Strait Islander descent, please refer to the Indigenous Tertiary Enabling Course, Indigenous Pre-Medicine and Health Sciences Enabling Course or the Indigenous Pre-Science and Engineering Enabling Course.

 - English language proficiency: if you haven’t met Curtin’s English language proficiency but meet the other admission criteria, please refer to the English Language Enabling course.

 Higher education diploma programs

-Based on the main Bentley campus, Curtin College provides qualifications ranging from pre-university to diploma programs.
+Based on the main Perth campus, Curtin College provides qualifications ranging from pre-university to diploma programs.
 These qualifications guarantee a place in the second year of the related bachelor degree, subject to meeting progression rules and admission criteria.